TedVu/vue-mastery/README.md

 # vue-mastery
-This is a repository to  fllow vue mastery course
+This is a repository to  follow vue mastery course